aetperf/aetperf.github.io/_posts/2024-04-08-Enrich-a-digital-terrain-model.md

 ### CRS change to a projected CRS

 Now we change the CRS of the bounding box to a projected CRS in order to match the CRS of the raster file.
 A projected CRS is a coordinate system that uses a flat, two-dimensional surface to represent the three-dimensional surface of the Earth.
 This is in contrast to a geographic CRS, which uses angles (latitude and longitude) to represent locations on the Earth's surface.
-The raster file we are working with in this blog post uses a projected CRS (EPSG:2154), which is a common CRS for maps of France.
+The raster file we are working with in this blog post uses a projected CRS (EPSG:2154 - Lambert 93), which is a common CRS for maps of France.

 The `geometry.values[0]` part of the code is used to display the geometry in its new CRS.